-Gardner, Who Called Questions about Women's Health a Distraction, Has Now Voted Nine Times to De-Fund Planned Parenthood
+Gardner, Who Called Questions About Women's Health A Distraction, Has Now Voted Nine Times To De-Fund Planned Parenthood

 Back when he was running for U.S. Senate in 2014, Sen. Cory Gardner (R—CO) dismissed his opponents’ repeated accusations that Gardner would use his power to restrict access to abortion and contraception.

-Gardner said at the time that abortion and contraception weren't "top of mind for people," and Colorado’s Democratic Sen. Mark Udall was "trying to distract voters" by drawing attention to Gardner’s record of trying to ban abortion and limit birth-control options.
+Gardner said at the time that abortion and contraception weren’t “top of mind for people,” and Colorado’s Sen. Mark Udall was “trying to distract voters” by drawing attention to Gardner’s record of trying to ban abortion and limit birth control options.

 Guess what happened.
 Gardner has now voted seven times as a senator to strip federal funds from Planned Parenthood.